Mark-Cooper-Janssen-Vooles/racquetApp/README.md

     The reason seems to be because of the nested call: first we go to the racquet instance, then the status instance, then try to change the sold and save.
 Rails says it solves in the console, but upon exiting and starting again it hasn't saved.

     However if we go only one call deep, i.e. just the status (shown above with the .where search), and set the sold to true, it works.

+    - geocoder timing out needed initializer file for when internet is slow